noris-network/norisnetwork-auditbeat/README.md

 * `tags`: [Array[Strings]]: the tags to add to each document (default: undef).
 * `fields`: [Hash] the fields to add to each document (default: undef).
 * `xpack`: [Hash] the configuration to export internal metrics to an Elasticsearch monitoring instance  (default: undef).
-* `modules`: [Array[Hash]] the required [modules] (https://www.elastic.co/guide/en/beats/auditbeat/current/auditbeat-modules.html) to load (default: undef).
+* `modules`: [Array[Hash]] the required [modules](https://www.elastic.co/guide/en/beats/auditbeat/current/auditbeat-modules.html) to load (default: undef).
-* `processors`: [Array[Hash]] the optional [processors] (https://www.elastic.co/guide/en/beats/auditbeat/current/defining-processors.html) for event enhancement (default: undef).
+* `processors`: [Array[Hash]] the optional [processors](https://www.elastic.co/guide/en/beats/auditbeat/current/defining-processors.html) for event enhancement (default: undef).

 ### Private Classes

 #### Class: `auditbeat::repo`

 Configuration of the package repository to fetch auditbeat.

 #### Class: `auditbeat::install`

 Installation of the auditbeat package.

 #### Class: `auditbeat::config`

 Configuration of the auditbeat daemon.

 #### Class: `auditbeat::service`

 Management of the auditbeat service.

 ## Limitations

 This module does not load the index template in Elasticsearch nor the auditbeat example dashboards in Kibana.
 These two tasks should be carried out manually.
-Please follow the documentation to [manually load the index template in Elasticsearch] (https://www.elastic.co/guide/en/beats/auditbeat/current/auditbeat-template.html#load-template-manually-alternate) and to [import the auditbeat dashboards in Kibana] (https://www.elastic.co/guide/en/beats/devguide/6.2/import-dashboards.html).
+Please follow the documentation to [manually load the index template in Elasticsearch](https://www.elastic.co/guide/en/beats/auditbeat/current/auditbeat-template.html#load-template-manually-alternate) and to [import the auditbeat dashboards in Kibana](https://www.elastic.co/guide/en/beats/devguide/6.2/import-dashboards.html).

 The option `manage_repo` does not remove the repo file, even if set to *false*.
 Please delete it manually.

 ## Development